Scott Raynor: Later work

 Raynor has kept a low profile since exiting Blink-182; he has taken part in few interviews, aside from a 2004 AbsolutePunk piece and portions for Joe Shooman's unauthorized 2010 biography of the band, Blink-182: The Bands, The Breakdown & The Return.

 In his immediate years after leaving the group, Raynor kept himself busy with various musical projects, including a band called The Axidentals.
-Raynor played guitar for the group, which recorded an extended play and a full-length that was left unreleased when Vagrant Records showed interest in signing the band.
+Raynor played guitar for the group, which recorded an EP and a full-length that was left unreleased when Vagrant Records showed interest in signing the band.
 By the time the deal went through, Raynor was having disputes with the group and quit; the band later released their debut album as Death on Wednesday through Vagrant in 2000.
 Raynor later went on to perform with the group Grimby from 2000 to 2001, which recorded an extended play at Doubletime Studios.
 Recorded live over the course of a day, Raynor has described it as dark comedy, "a Black Sabbath, Ramones, and "Weird Al" Yankovic milkshake."
-Raynor fulfilled a long-held ambition to work with Nirvana producer Jack Endino on an extended play recorded with The Spazms in 2004.
+Raynor fulfilled a long-held ambition to work with Nirvana producer Jack Endino on an EP recorded with The Spazms in 2004.
 "The language of the whole record really speaks for me.
 It's deskilled, nihilistic, and posits, by default not intention, a Franco-feminism", he said.

 In the 2000s, he began contributing to a charity called StandUp for Kids, an outreach organization that helped street and homeless youth.
 He also taught music to teens in trouble with the law under the Street of Dreams program.
 In 2003, a rumor circulated on the Internet that Raynor had been shot dead; he addressed the hoax via a letter he e-mailed to the sites in question, that instead directed the attention to the StandUp for Kids organization.
 He continued to play music; in 2017, Raynor joined the Los Angeles post-punk band The Wraith, with whom he released the extended play Shadow Flag.
 He left the band some time after, but re-joined in 2019.
 Raynor appears in the music video for the song "Wing of Night", although he didn't take part in the writing process.
 In January 2020, Raynor left The Wraith again; the band continued with a new drummer.

 As of 2023, Raynor had joined the San Diego Police Department and lives in San Diego.